stivenroytman/zoom-monitor/README.md

 ./RUN.sh
 ```

+This sequence of commands will spawn a browser window at the specified Zoom
+meeting URL.
+Take whichever steps are necessary to join the meeting.
+Finally, go
+back to the terminal where you initially executed this program, and press ENTER.
+It will print the JSON requests which were sent from the Zoom agent, and record
+them line by line to data.txt file.

 Execute Ctrl+\ combination to kill the process in a way that makes sure that the
 server stops listening.

+## TODO

+1. Improve portability by adding code that determines what webdrivers are
+   available on the deployment system, rather than rigidly assuming Firefox.
+2. Figure out a more graceful termination mechanism.
+The one currently
+   suggested doesn't look pretty at all, and was a last moment consideration.
+3. Add Python script for data parsing to some widely used format like CSV.